FFmpeg/FFV1/ffv1.md

 This is equivalent to storing the CRC remainder in the 32-bit parity.

-The CRC generator polynomial used is the standard IEEE CRC polynomial (0x104C11DB7) with initial value 0.
+The CRC generator polynomial used is described in (#slice-crc-parity).

 ### Mapping FFV1 into Containers